Maori Snapper, Lutjanus rivulatus (Cuvier 1828)

 Distribution

-Port Hedland, and offshore reefs of Western Australia, and Ashmore Reef, Timor Sea, to northern New South Wales; also reefs in the Corals Sea, and Christmas Island in the eastern Indian Ocean.
+Port Hedland, and offshore reefs of Western Australia, and Ashmore Reef, Timor Sea, to northern New South Wales; also reefs in the Coral Sea, and Christmas Island in the eastern Indian Ocean.
 Elsewhere the species occurs in the Indo-west-central Pacific.

 Inhabits reefs and shallow inshore reef flats.